 · Similar qualification: Opposite teams should be roughly comparable.
 Politicians and bureaucrats should confront their peers from the opposite side, one side’s military leaders should be opposed by the other’s, etc. One side cannot send a team of commandos, or one or two politicians with a platoon of bodyguards, to exterminate the other side’s team of nothing but politicians.

 No doubt, other rules will have to be elaborated as psychopaths figure out new ways to cheat and massacre their opponents.
-If these cannot be secured or agreed upon by respective parties, ignore this model.
+If these cannot be agreed upon by respective parties, abandon this model.

 Arm naked antagonists with spiked clubs and fill emergency rooms with the outcome of their rage.
-Begin with the fifty foremost representatives of each aggressive assembly – political, military and religious – then fifty more replacements, then fifty more until none is left outside a hospital or cemetery.
+Begin with the fifty foremost representatives of each aggressive assembly – political, military and religious – then fifty more replacements, then fifty more until none remain outside a hospital or cemetery.
 Let them express the full scope of their hatred and rage.
-This alternative might be preferable to dispatching innocent, patriotic children with modern military hardware and our social blessing, to confront equally innocent victims from the other side.
+This alternative might be preferable to quietly dispatching masses of innocent, patriotic children, set with modern military hardware and our social blessing, to confront equally innocent victims from the other side.

 Learner violence games will shut out voyeur (voy-uhr, Peeping Tom) thrill seekers.
 Such artificial confrontations may turn out to be superior to the crime scenes, prisons, and battlefields across which we’ve let our accursed rage range freely.